Get started with Spotify for Artists

 What is in it for me?

-First of all, you get access to your content on Spotify.
-Artists are able to make their profile look better.
+First of all, you get access to your content on the biggest streaming platform.
+Artists are able to make their artist profile look better.
 It helps to attract fans and of course Spotify’s playlist curators.

 One of the most recent integrations is Shopify: manage your merch sales from within your Spotify for Artists account.